• Duphat

 Engaging Young People in Prevention and Advocacy in the Middle East

-Acquired Immunodeficiency Syndrome (AIDS) is caused by Human immunodeficiency virus type 1, affecting CD4+ T cells.
+Acquired Immunodeficiency Syndrome (AIDS) is caused by Human immunodeficiency virusย type 1, affecting CD4+ T cells.
 Unprotected sexual encounters, sharing needles, and negligent blood transfusion are the main causes of AIDS.
 HIV infection can also be transmitted from a pregnant infected mother to the baby.
 This article mentions preventive methods by encouraging and educating youth to prevent HIV infection and also to prevent the spread of infection.

 Contents

-Engaging Young People in Prevention and Advocacy in the Middle EastOne key component of HIV prevention is education about stopping the virus’s spread.
+• One key component of HIV prevention is education about stopping the virusโ€™s spread.
 Even if you have the condition, the same can also be treated, so you can live a full life and not transmit it to others.
-There are many ways to reduce the chances of contracting HIV.The main areas of education to prevent infection and spread are as follows;Dr. Devika Krishnan
+There are many ways to reduce the chances of contracting HIV.

 Despite having the lowest HIV prevalence compared to global statistics, the Middle East and North Africa are the few regions where new HIV infections are increasing at a rapid rate.
-Determined action is required to reverse current epidemic trends, avert HIV outbreaks, and achieve targets for prevention and treatment.
-In 2022, only 67% of people living with HIV knew their HIV-positive status, and an even smaller percentage had access to treatments.
+Determined action is required to reverse current epidemic trends, avert HIV outbreaks, and achieve targets for prevention and treatment.ย In 2022, only 67% of people living with HIV knew their HIV-positive status, and an even smaller percentage had access to treatments.ย

 Several poorer countries in the Middle East are very badly affected by HIV due to a lack of political will, limited funding, inadequate data, severe stigma, and discrimination.